ant-vessicchio/learn_data_science_through_sports/README.md

 By now, you can tell how Python can be a great foundational tool in your Sports Data Science journey.
 The next portion of the curriculum is going to be very "learn by example" based.
 I feel that this is not only an engaging way to learn, but I feel like this is the best way to get the creative juices flowing!

 I will be introducing new concepts, modules, and methodologies in the following examples without specifically dedicating a learning section to them.
 With repetition and "doing", these concepts will naturally stick!
+You will also begin to develop an analytical mindset and become familiar with some very common data science processes and workflows.

-## Novice 1.0 (Your first "real" datasets)
+## Novice Project (MLB Databank from 1871-2015)

 1.